Welcome to The College of Sacred Servants.

 “The College of Sacred Servants" is an institution that embraces Apostles, Bishops, Pastors, Elders, Ministers, and Adjutants.
 It emphasizes the educational and communal aspects of their roles as servants of faith, while also portraying a sense of reverence and dedication to their spiritual duties.
 This name reflects a focus on learning, growth, and mutual support among the clergy, fostering a community of sacred individuals united in their commitment to serving their congregation and upholding their beliefs.

-Although we will have ongoing training throughout the year, our main focus will be on an 8-hour intensive training program for personal development and leadership training.
-This training program will take place once a year, starting in 2024.
+Although we will have ongoing training throughout the year, our main focus will be on intensive training programs for personal development and leadership training.
+Be the best part of this institution.
+Join Now!

 In ministry, insecurity and pride can become intertwined, affecting leaders' ability to genuinely support their congregation.
 Insecure pastors often struggle to acknowledge others' successes, viewing them as threats to their own authority[2].
 This prideful insecurity leads to a lack of genuine encouragement and empowerment of others, hindering the growth of both individuals and the community[2].
 Furthermore, an inability to admit mistakes or accept criticism stunts spiritual growth and fosters an environment of distrust[2].